caltechlibrary/eprints2archives/README.md

 1. `https://SERVER/N`
 2. `https://SERVER/id/eprint/N`
-3. The value of the field `<official_url>` (if any) in the EPrint record.
+3. The value of the field `official_url` (if any) in the EPrint record.

 The first two typically go to the same page on an EPrint server, but web archiving services have no direct mechanism to indicate that a given URL is an alias or redirection for another, so they need to be sent as separate URLs.
-The third (the value of `<official_url>`) may be an entirely different URL, which may or may not go to the same location as one of the others.
-For example, in the CaltechAUTHORS EPrint server, the record at [`https://authors.library.caltech.edu/85447`](https://authors.library.caltech.edu/85447) has an `<official_url>` value of [`https://resolver.caltech.edu/CaltechAUTHORS:20180327-085537493`](https://resolver.caltech.edu/CaltechAUTHORS:20180327-085537493), but the latter resolves to the former.
+The value of `official_url` may be an entirely different URL, which may or may not go to the same location as one of the others.
+For example, in the CaltechAUTHORS EPrint server, the record at [`https://authors.library.caltech.edu/85447`](https://authors.library.caltech.edu/85447) has an `official_url` value of [`https://resolver.caltech.edu/CaltechAUTHORS:20180327-085537493`](https://resolver.caltech.edu/CaltechAUTHORS:20180327-085537493), but the latter is a redirection back to [`https://authors.library.caltech.edu/85447`](https://authors.library.caltech.edu/85447).

 ### How the destination is determined